any-menu/any-menu/README.en.md

 Among them

 - "Better Selected Text Capture" is related to whether the text processing and replacement functions can be used.
 - "Better Full Editor Text Capture" is related to whether functions such as finding the next matching text, multiple cursors, and full-text AI can be utilized.
+Even the ability to call some of the software's own APIs is possible.

 ## Highlights